-AMS Performance against the vision and parameters/strategic objectives of the AMS

-- Safety: maintained - Simplification: could improve disruption recovery and enable airport capacity, maintain delay absorption and maintain network capacity.
+AMS Performance against the vision and parameters/strategic objectives of the AMS • Safety: maintained • Simplification: could improve disruption recovery and enable airport capacity, maintain delay absorption and maintain network capacity.
 Could worsen ATCO workload.
-Will utilise aircraft performance capabilities - Integration of diverse users: continues to integrate defence and security and GA, subject to constraints of the design - Environmental sustainability: could reduce CO2 emissions

-A high-level safety appraisal for this proposed option indicates that a shared Inner Hold to the southwest would at least maintain current safety performance.
+Will utilise aircraft performance capabilities • Integration of diverse users: continues to integrate defence and security and GA, subject to constraints of the design • Environmental sustainability: could reduce CO2 emissions Qualitat tive Safety Assessment A high-level safety appraisal for this proposed option indicates that a shared Inner Hold to the southwest would at least maintain current safety performance.
 There are multiple holds within current UK airspace which have a proven safety performance.
 This option would increase complexity due to multiple ATCOs being required to coordinate Biggin Hill arrivals from both the east and west.
 An arrival structure in this location would need to deconflict with Gatwick arrivals and Heathrow departures.

-Compared to the baseline, this option could improve disruption recovery, fuel burn, CO2 emissions, and enable airport capacity.
-It would maintain safety and any current MoD access; it could maintain delay absorption, access for other users, and network capacity.
+Conclus sion from IOA Compared to the baseline, this option could improve disruption recovery, fuel burn, CO2 emissions, and enable airport capacity.
+It would maintain safety and any current MoD access; it could maintain delay absorption, access for other users, a users, and network capacity.
 However, it could increase ATCO workload.
 Therefore, KB - IH - SW (Shared) is progressed to Stage 3 for further development.

-Table 17 KB-IH-SW(Shared) Initial Options Appraisal
+Table 18 KB-IH-SW(Shared) Initial Options Appraisal

-KB - IH - W (Shared) Qualitative Initial Impacts Assessment
+KB - IH - W (Shared) Qualitative Initial Impacts Assessment Group Impact